 Stow Library was founded in May 1924 as a school district library with a Board of Trustees appointed by the Board of Education.
-It was first located in the Township Hall close to the center of town and served both Stow and Munroe Falls, as it does today.
+Located in the Township Hall close to the town center, it served both Stow and Munroe Falls, as it does today.
 Jessie Williamson, daughter of Adella (Adell) Durbin, was the first librarian of Stow Public Library.
-Mrs. Williamson was sent to school at Western Reserve University for one month in the summer of 1924 for library training, at the expense of the Library Board of Trustees.
+Mrs. Williamson was sent for library training at Western Reserve University for one month in the summer of 1924, at the expense of the Trustees.
 The library officially opened to the public in January 1925.

 The Library’s collection at this time consisted of 2,000 books, primarily fiction with some reference books.
 The first budget of $4800 had to provide service to the public library, as well as to the high school and grade school libraries.

 Ms. Thomson began cataloging the library book collection with a cataloging budget of $500.
 She also instituted celebrations for National Library Week and Children’s Book Week, set up book displays, and held Story Hours for children.
 After Ms. Thomson resigned, the Board of Trustees voted to give the new librarian a two-week vacation at the end of the first year, but she would have to find her own replacement and pay her herself!

 In 1930 a part-time assistant to the librarian was hired and the Library Board of Trustees purchased the Clara M. Bradley property at 122 Hudson Road (now Darrow Road) for $8,500.
 It was located across from the First Christian Church.
 The library was moved from the township hall building to a small house on the property, which was home to the library until 1963.